thomasjerold/Portfolio-simple-website/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
-This project showcases my skills, projects, and experiences as a [Your Profession/Field, e.g., Web Developer, Graphic Designer, etc.].
+This project showcases my skills, projects, and experiences as a web development.
 It is built using HTML and basic CSS, providing a clean and responsive design to highlight my work.

 ## Features